 When to use it?

-The HPA takes the mean of a per-pod metric value to determine this.
+HPA uses the mean of a per-pod metric value to determine this.
 It calculates whether removing or adding replicas would bring the current value closer to the target value.

 Imagine that your deployment has a target CPU utilization of 50%.
 You currently have five pods running there, and the mean CPU utilization is 75%.

-In this scenario, the HPA controller will add 3 replicas so that the pod average is brought closer to the target of 50%.
+In this scenario, HPA controller will add three replicas so that the pod average is brought closer to the target of 50%.

 1. Install metrics-server